 It has moderate sinkage and low levels of bounce, much like the CopperFlex Pro and Leesa Original.

 In our full performance tests, the Glacier Original earned an overall score of 8.95.
-This puts the mattress in the top 22%, comparing 300+ mattresses tested.
+This puts the mattress in the top 25% when comparing all 370+ mattresses tested.

 But the real value of the Glacier Original comes when we check the price tag—only $799 for a queen mattress.
-This is 42% less than the average mattress.
+This is 46% less than the average mattress.
 And if you’re looking for a twin-sized mattress, the price is only $499.
-For under $500 (for a twin), the Glacier is the best mattress we tested.
+The Glacier Original is another incredible value mattress for the money.

 Click here to read our full Glacier Original review.